ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 </html>
 ```

-And now our _index.html_ can just be this
+And now our _index.html_ can just be this:

 ```html
 <!-- src/pages/index.html -->